tarwn/lessthandot-hugo/blogs/content/posts/2009-11-22-testing-backup-compression-in-sql-server-2008.md

 Another good thing is that with SQL Server 2008 R2 backup compression will be available in the standard edition as well, until now backup compression was only an Enterprise Edition feature

-All in all I was impressed with backup compression and I can&#8217;t see a reason why you would not want to use it.
+All in all I was impressed with backup compression and I can't see a reason why you would not want to use it.
 It does use more CPU to backup when using compression but I am more RAM bound than CPU bound.